 - Elemental Editions: deliberately pared-down modernizations with minimal notes;

 - Amplified Editions: commissioned from experts to foreground different aspects of Pulter’s verse.

-For those who wish to cite line numbers in the poems, see the Compare Editions view of the poems.
 These contrasting versions draw out and develop different aspects of each poem, while the side-by-side display enhances opportunities for comparison.
 Readers can find these side-by-side displays by clicking on “Compare Editions” beneath the headnote to each individual poem or through the “Discoveries” section of the home page.

 The site also features an open-ended and growing array of contextualizing materials, educational tools, and curated virtual exhibits inspired by the poems.
 Readers can find contextual materials for specific poems in “Curations.”
 In “Explorations,” readers will find materials relevant to Pulter’s life, her manuscript, and her verse in general.